diego0020/lab_vision/lab3_hybrid/readme.md

 ### Filtering

-[imfilter](http://www.mathworks.com/help/images/ref/imfilter.html) was applied to *submarine.bmp* as a low pass filter as this image was more constant of two used.
+[imfilter](http://www.mathworks.com/help/images/ref/imfilter.html) was applied to *submarine.bmp* as a low pass filter since this image was more constant than the other one used.

-For creating the high-pass filtered image *fish.bmp* was used (this image contained more linear geometric features), applying on it a low pass filter to it, and then subtracting it from the original imagesing the Mathematical given expression: *Y = X - f(X)*.
-As this image could contain negative values, this was stretched using imadjust Matlab function in order to be able to understand it on the screen.
+For creating the high-pass filtered image was used *fish.bmp* (this image contained more linear geometric features).
+On it was applied a low pass filter,and then it was subtracted from the original image by using the given mathematical expression: *Y = X - f(X)*.
+As this image could contain negative values, this was stretched using *imadjust* Matlab function in order to be able to understand it on the screen.
 For both low and high filtering was used a gaussian filter with size 20 and sigma 6.

 The [fft](http://www.mathworks.com/help/matlab/ref/fft2.html) and [dct](http://www.mathworks.com/help/images/ref/dct2.html) transforms where applied on